iamdhiraj69/Mongo-Copy/FEATURES_v1.1.0.md

 ## 🎉 Summary

-Version 1.1.0 transforms MongoCopy from a basic copy tool into a production-grade data migration and backup solution with:
+Version 1.1.0 transforms mongo-copy from a basic copy tool into a production-grade data migration and backup solution with:
 - Visual feedback (progress bars)
 - Intelligent syncing (incremental backups)
 - Complete migrations (index copying)